KonyshevArtem/render-engine/README.md

 Only forward rendering path is implemented for now

 ### Lighting
-* Lambert lighting model for vertex lit objects
+* PBR with Cook-Torrance BRDF
-* Blinn-Phong lighting model for fragment lit objects
+* Blinn-Phong lighting model

 ### Light sources
 * Support for single directional light with shadows